 Although it is possible and relatively simple to change the fittings of your lights, most landlords are unlikely to allow this.
 If you find smart lights that fit, then go ahead and replace as many bulbs as you like.
 Controlling them with voice commands issued to Alexa or Google Assistant is one of the simplest yet most satisfying things you can do in a smart home.

 You could also add smart bulbs to any lamps you already own, and even invest in some LED light strips, which are powered by wall outlets and can be stuck anywhere you like, such as the back of your TV, under your kitchen cupboards, or behind a wardrobe to create impressive mood lighting.
 Just remember to be careful when sticking them to anything that isn't yours, as they may leave a residue when removed, and don't forget to take the smart bulbs with you when you leave.

-Some Philips Hue kits come with Wi-Fi remote controls which can be stuck to the walls or put anywhere convenient in the home.
+Some smart lighting kits come with Wi-Fi remote controls which can be stuck to the walls or put anywhere convenient in the home.
 There's no need to touch the property's existing switches - as long as they are always on, you can control the smart lights with your voice, their app, or a wireless remote.
 Again, be careful sticking anything to the walls as they might leave a mark when removed.